Visit Hong Kong – Victoria Peak

 Your adventure in Hong Kong starts at by landing at the Hong Kong International Airport on the man-made island of Chek Lap Kok.
 From the airport your best option is to take the Airport Express train to the city.
 You can buy individual Airport Express fares or add on 3 day travel passes for unlimited use of MTR subways, buses and trams.

 The Airport Express 3 Day Travel Pass may be a better option than an Octopus Card for short term visitors, because you don’t have to track down a refund from a Customer Service kiosk at the end of your trip.
 The 5 stops on the Airport Express are Asia-World Expo, the Airport, Tsing-Yi Station, Kowloon Station and Hong Kong Station.

 Visit Hong Kong – Tian Tan Buddha

 Another must see when you visit Hong Kong is the Tian Tan Buddha.
-You will need to use Hong Kong’s excellent train service to reach the Tian Tan Buddha, because its on Lantau Island near the airport.
+Use the MTR to reach the Tung Chung Station, which is near the airport on Lantau Island.
+The Airport Express doesn’t stop at Tung Chung though.
+From the Tung Chung Station, catch the Ngong Ping 360 Cable Car to the Tian Tan Buddha.
 The Tian Tan Buddha is over 100 feet high.
 You have to walk up more than 250 steps to reach the base of the Tian Tan Buddha.
 Nearby, visit the Po Lin Monastery and the Wisdom Path with carved wooden statues.